cadet/CADET-SMB/README.md

 ![](https://github.com/modsim/CADET-SMB/blob/master/doc/Inverse_problems.JPG)

-Optimization of the CADET-SMB includes two parts, the optimization of decision variables and the optimization of the column configurations.
-The optimization of the column configuration part is still in development, so it is not presented yet.
-Regarding the optimization part of the decision variables, once the column configuration (it can be an arbitrary one, e.g. 1-2-3-1 or 2-1-3-2-4) is confirmed whenever by the structural optimization algorithm or mentally decision, the processing parameters (e.g. flow rates in different zones, switch time, column length) can be optimized with the user-defined objective function, which might aims to improve the productivity, or purity, or operation costs.
-As for the optimization algorithm, there are four options, a MATLAB build-in deterministic algorithm, the particle swarm optimization (PSO), the differential evolution (DE), and the Metropolis adjusted differential evolution (MADE).

-So far, the standard SMB approach and the one-column analog approach are combined with the optimization functionality, whereas the operator-splitting approach and the advanced operator-splitting approach are not.
-As the major goal of these two approaches is to approach the true trajectory.
+In SMB chromatography, both the operating conditions (column dimensions, flow rates, switch times) and the the column configuration (network topology) can be optimized, leading to a mixed-integer optimization problem.
+However, optimization of the (discrete) column donfiguration is not yet implemented in CADET-SMB.
+For any given network topology, the operating conditions can be optimized with repect to user-specified objectives, e.g., purity, yield, cost.
+As these objectives are to be optimized in CSS, only the FPI approach is supported.
+Available search strategies include standard MATLAB functionality, particle swarm optimization (PSO), differential evolution (DE), and Metropolis adjusted differential evolution (MADE).

 ## Feature list